Blanksters/Blanksters/README.md

 - 🌱 Learning to succeed loves what I do
 - 💞️ I’m looking for a QA Automation Junior position
 - 📫 How to reach me https://www.linkedin.com/in/artur-blank
-I am a positive person trying to get the best out of what I touch.
-That way it will become more interesting
+I am a positive person trying to get the best out of what I do.
+That way it always become more interesting
 <!---
 Blanksters/Blanksters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.